welberthdouglas/AGA5926_term_project/README.md

 <div align="center">
-    <h2>Using SRGANs to Improve S-PLUS Images Quality</h2>
+    <h2>Improving S-PLUS Image Quality with SRGANs</h2>
 </div>

 ### Abstract

 <p align="justify">
 Several factors contribute to noise in astronomical images.
 Random noise from the sky background, the telescope detector and optical system play a part to build noise in images that can make it difficult to identify and study structures.
-[Schawinski et al. 2017](https://academic.oup.com/mnrasl/article/467/1/L110/2931732) showed the potential of GANs for noise reduction and recovery of galaxy features for images artificially degraded.
+Schawinski et al. 2017 showed the potential of GANs for noise reduction and recovery of galaxy features for images artificially degraded [add solar denoise paper here].
 In this project we will use SRGANs to increase image quality (pixel density and signal to noise ratio) of S-PLUS survey images using deeper images of the same objects from Legacy survey as a baseline for training.
 Preliminary results were qualitatively evaluated and show good concordance with legacy survey images.
 </p>

+### 1. Introduction

+### 2. Methodology

+#### 2.1 Generative Adversarial Networks

+#### 2.2 Network Architecture

+#### 2.3 Training Data

+### 3. Results

+### 4. Future Work
+- changes in architecture to get a network more suitable to reduce noise at the same time that it increases resolution
+- cite paper solar denoising and its references, maybe use a hybrid architecture with noise reduction capabilities
+- Evaluate generator on more diverse objects, not only galaxies
+- check for consistency using other metrics apart from SNR.

+### 5. References

+### 6. Appendix